2i2c-org/2i2c-org.github.io/content/_index.md

       # Add your Hero text here
       text: |-
-        Our interactive computing platform gives your community a digital home to create and share knowledge, and a global network of communities to learn from.
+        Our interactive computing platform gives research and education communities a digital home to create and share knowledge, and a global network of communities to learn from.
     design:
       # Choose an optional background color, gradient, image, or video
       background: